 Supporting diagnostics

 - Pack 1 — Attentiveness.
 Coverage of affected people; voice equity between least-heard and most-heard groups.
-Evidence artifact: the bridging map.
+Evidence artefact: the bridging map.

 - Pack 2 — Responsibility.
 Named-owner coverage; authority-match rate; adopt-or-explain rate.